Breeze/breeze.github.io/doc-net/odata.md

 >That's not a helpful message is it.
 Oh well ...

 When the Breeze client reads the metadata, it's told to expect the "**EF**.Customer" entity type.
-But the JSON query results are typed as "<strong>Models</strong>.Customer".
+But the JSON query results are typed as "**Models**.Customer".
 Breeze can't find that type and assumes that you haven't fetched metadata at all.
 It reports: "*Unable to locate a 'Type' by the name: 'Customer:#EF'.
 Be sure to execute a query or call fetchMetadata first.*".
 That's technically correct ... but not the actual cause of the problem.

 We can suggest a server-side workaround, depending on how you constructed your `DbContext`.